Jane Spencer Editorial

 The cost will depend upon the level of work required.

-My charge includes one round of (reasonable) amendments after the formatted book has been proofread.
+My charge includes one round of (reasonable) amendments after your formatted book has been proofread.
 If there are substantial changes after formatting, this can be complicated and will probably lead to further charges.
 For this reason it’s important to make sure your book has been properly edited before it is designed (not necessarily by me!).

 E-books